weecology/lab-manual/Portal-safety-info.md

 Drive to the hospital in Douglas.

+There is a Portal Search & Rescue operation, but Renata doesn't know much about it.

 ## Zoonoses

 (Renata thinks that) Nobody has ever contracted a disease because of fieldwork with the Portal rodents.